AikidoSec/firewall-node/README.md

 See [Reporting NoSQL injections to Aikido](#reporting-nosql-injections-to-aikido) to learn how to send events to Aikido.

+## Performance

+We run a benchmark on every commit to make sure that the guard has a minimal impact on your application's performance.

+See [benchmarks](benchmarks) for more information.

 ## Development

 * `$ make install` to install dependencies